 |Rate Of Fire||15 - 18 rounds per minute 5|

-- ^This weapon was also planned for the Type 1938B Destroyers and the Type 1940 (T61) torpedo boats.
+- ^This weapon was also planned for the Type 1938B Destroyers which never made it off the drawing board.

 - ^Guns designed for the Type XI U-Boats weighed 10,196 lbs.
 (4,625 kg) due to their increased breech end weights.